LilithElina/CPANG19/index.md

 ---

 ## Course Documentation
-All the datasets used for this training course is available throughout the documentation.
+All the datasets used for this training course are available in the documentation.

 <br/>